 In 2012, advocates led by the Paw Project convinced the California legislature to pass a law prohibiting landlords from requiring declawing and devocalization of animals as a condition of renting an apartment to the pet owner.
 Cal.Civ.Code § 1942.7.
-In 2013, the state of Rhode Island enacted a law, similar to the California law prohibiting landlords from requiring declawing of cats and cutting out the vocal cords of dogs as a condition of occupancy.
+In 2013, the state of Rhode Island enacted a similar law.

 The Resistance of Veterinary Professional Associations to Bans on Declawing